Alice Guy-Blaché

 Prof. Charlie Keil

-We’re thrilled to welcome Innis College Principal and early cinema expert Charlie Keil, who will introduce our documentary and take part in a post-screening discussion and Q&A. (Charlie is an engaging lecturer who consistently earns an “awesome” rating from his students!).
-He teaches the Introduction to Film Study at U of T, as well as courses investigating different aspects of American cinema, from filmmaking practices to distinct genres.
+We’re thrilled to welcome Innis College Principal and early cinema expert Charlie Keil, who will take part in a post-screening discussion and Q&A. (Charlie is an engaging lecturer who consistently earns an “awesome” rating from his students!).
+A specialist in early cinema, he has concentrated on the period he has labelled ‘transitional,’ the years between 1907 and 1913 when significant changes occurred to industrial structure, production, distribution, and exhibition practices, and film form.